SYMTP Summer Production Details - 2022

 - OLD WOMAN with RADIO - FEMALE.
 Old.
 Think “Feed the Birds” lady from Mary Poppins.

 - STREET PERFORMER - The character must be able to play an instrument or air-play.

 Bittersweet Lullaby is a dramatic short musical about two struggling songwriters who cross the bounds of time to create a song together.

 - MAN: Aspiring composer/lyricist living in the 1950’s.
 Must be able to sing.

 - WOMAN: Aspiring composer/lyricist living in present day.
 Must be able to sing.

 What is (X)YMTP?

-- (X)YMTP is a youth theatre troupe made up of teen (ages 11-18) SYMTP alumnae with the goal of performing more difficult productions, being engaged in theatre outreach in the community, growing and giving back to the SYMTP community.
+- (X)YMTP is a youth theatre troupe made up of teen (ages 10-18) with the goal of performing more difficult productions, being engaged in theatre outreach in the community, growing and giving back to the Globe/Miami/San Carlos community.

-- (X)YMTP is free to all members, but participants have to audition, commit to rigorous practice, performance, and educational outreach program.
+- (X)YMTP participants have to audition, commit to rigorous practice, performance, and educational outreach program.